- Search The Registry

 - Teacher’s Forum

 *On this date, in 1931, Clifford Jordan was born.
 He was a Black jazz tenor saxophone player.

 Clifford Laconia Jordan was born and raised in Chicago, Illinois.
 While in Chicago, he performed with Max Roach, Sonny Stitt, and some rhythm and blues groups.
 He moved to New York City in 1957, after which he recorded three albums for Blue Note.

-Jordan was married to Shirley Jordan, a designer and former owner of Clothing Manufacturing Corporation in New York.
+Jordan married Shirley Jordan, a designer and former owner of Clothing Manufacturing Corporation in New York.
 He later married Sandy Jordan (née Williams), a graphic artist and Honorary Founders Board member of the Jazz Foundation of America.
-Clifford Jordan died of lung cancer at the age of 61 in New York City on March 27, 1993.
+Clifford Jordan died of lung cancer at 61 in New York City on March 27, 1993.